 There are two different styles, New World versions are softer, fruitier and riper than Old World ones, featuring higher alcohol, plenty of black fruits, chocolate and spice.
 In the Northern Rhone is blended with white varieties such as Viognier, Marsanne and Roussanne.
 In France, its flavor profile will feature smoke, herbs, minerals,white pepper, flowers and more acidity.
 When in a label you see Syrah, that means the wine will tend to copy the French style, but if you see Shiraz, the wine will be closer to the Australian/ New World fruit forward style.

-The flavor profile of Shiraz/ Syrah will show black fruits aromatics such as: blueberry, black plums,mulberries, white and black pepper, black olives, game, coffee and spices.
+The flavor profile of Shiraz/ Syrah will show black fruits aromatics such as: blueberry, black plums,mulberries, black pepper, black olives, game, coffee and spices.
 With age leather, smoke, roasted meats, bacon.
 This wine has enough structure and tannin to age for a long time.
 Most samples can be drunk for up to 15 years, but best samples for much more (up to 30 years).

 Besides the Northern Rhone and Australia, there are planting of Shiraz/ Syrah in America: Washington, California (Santa Barbara, Paso Robles, Mount Veeder), Argentina and Chile.

 Rhône: M. Chapoutier, Jean-Louis Chave, A. Clape, E. Guigal, Paul Jaboulet Aine, Alan Voge, Gilles Barge, Delas, Famille Perrin, Jean Michel Gerin, Georges Vernay, Ferraton Pere & Fils.

 Australia: Henschke, Penfolds, Torbreck, Jim Barry, First Drop, Kilikanoon, Mollydooker, Two Hands, D’Arenberg, Schild.